MatthewMoye/DeepLearningHW/Homework 3/README.md

 ## Results
 The DCGAN achieved a FID score of 51.4

-The WGAN achieved a FID score of 48.9
+The WGAN-GP achieved a FID score of 48.9

+The ACGAN achieved a FID score of 47.8